PetarSimonovic/gloworm/README.md

 Slow Worm is an in-browser tool that uses the [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) to connect and code MicroPython boards.

 It's a work in progress and has been developed using a Raspberry Pi Pico.
+No other types of board have been tested.

 The Web Serial API itself is an exprimental feature that isn't compatible with all browsers.